nordic-institute/X-Road-development/NFR.md

 to files or external systems.

 7.2.2 Application building and unit testing MUST be automated with Gradle.
-Application packaging MUST be automated with a script.
+Application packaging MUST be automated with scripts.
-Components installation, update, and removal MUST be automated for the platforms defined in section 3.5.
+Installation, update, and removal of components MUST be automated for the platforms defined in section 3.5.

 7.2.4 Component installation MUST NOT require different database users than the ones described in section 4.1.
-However, the database root user MAY be required during the first installation.
+However, the database `root` user MAY be required during the initial installation.

 ### 7.3 Monitoring